VishnuAravind12/team-member-management/README.md

 - **Python 3.8+** (or higher)
 - **Node.js 14+** (or higher) and **npm** for the React frontend

+   If you don't have Node.js and npm installed, follow these steps:
+   1. Visit [nodejs.org](https://nodejs.org/) and download the latest LTS version.
+   2. Install Node.js following the provided instructions.
+   3. Verify your installation by running the following commands in your terminal:
+      ```bash
+      node --version
+      npm --version
+      ```

 ---

 ## Backend Setup (Django)